Cronery: History

 The 1652 Commonwealth Survey lists the townland (spelled Cronory) as belonging to Lieutenant-Colonel Tristram Beresford.

 A grant dated 7 July 1669 was made from King Charles II of England to John Skeffington, 2nd Viscount Massereene for 33 acres and 3 roods of profitable land and 93 acres 1 rood and 28 perches of unprofitable land in Carmary.

 A deed by Thomas Enery dated 29 Jan 1735 includes the lands of Cronery.

 A lease dated 10 December 1774 from William Crookshank to John Enery of Bawnboy includes the lands of Cronery.
 A further deed by John Enery dated 13 December 1774 includes the lands of Cranery.

 The 1790 Cavan Carvaghs list spells the name as Cronerry.

 A lease dated 17 September 1816 John Enery of Bawnboy includes Cronery.

 The Tithe Applotment Books for 1827 list twenty-one tithepayers in the townland.

 The 1836 Ordnance survey Namebooks state- The townland is bounded on the east side by a large stream.

 The Cronery Valuation Office Field books are available for October 1839.

 In 1841 the population of the townland was 95, being 44 males and 51 females.
 There were eighteen houses in the townland, one of which was uninhabited.

 In 1851 the population of the townland was 102, being 52 males and 50 females.
 There were eighteen houses in the townland, all were inhabited.

-Griffith's Valuation of 1857 lists twentyseven landholders in the townland.
+Griffith's Valuation of 1857 lists twenty-seven landholders in the townland.

 In 1861 the population of the townland was 88, being 46 males and 42 females.
 There were nineteen houses in the townland, of which two were uninhabited.